Computing & iMedia

 QN Code: |

-Summary of course content This course is assessed through 3 units of work over 2 years.
-Upon completion students will gain the GCSE Computing qualification.
-Unit 1: Computer systems This unit covers the body of knowledge about computer systems including the central processing unit, computer memory and storage, wired and wireless networks, network topologies, system security and system software.
-It will explore the impact of Computer Science in a global context through the study of the ethical, legal, cultural and environmental concerns associated with Computer Science.
-Unit 2: Computational thinking, algorithms and programming This unit covers algorithms and programming, learning about programming techniques, how to produce robust programs, computational logic, translators and facilities of computing languages and data representation.
-Learners will become familiar with computing related mathematics.
-Unit 3: Programming project Students will need to:
+Summary of course content This course is assessed through 2 units of work over 2 years.
+Upon completion students will gain the GCSE in Computer Science.
+Unit 1: Principles of Computer Science This unit covers the body of knowledge about computer systems including understanding algorithms, data, hardware, software, computer systems, characteristics of programming languages and networks.
+It will explore the impact of Computer Science in a global context through the study of the ethical, legal, cultural and environmental concerns associated with digital technology.

 |